adrian-1990/CI-Python-project-3/README.md

 When the user has their ships placed we are taken to the firing screen.
 This is where the main part of the game takes place.

-The user will always go first and will be asked to input a row then column to attack.
-They will be notified if they have hit an enemy vessel or it's a miss.
+The user will always go first and will be asked to input a row and column to attack.
+They will be notified if they have hit an enemy vessel or if it's a miss.
 The computer will then counter attack, the player will be notified that the computer is taking aim and if they have struck a players vessel or missed.

 ![attack computers board](https://user-images.githubusercontent.com/79532281/162619767-b8315b0d-be88-45b0-a870-87d2f9e9ebe4.png)

 ![computers turn](https://user-images.githubusercontent.com/79532281/162619803-a1eff59e-df59-49d7-a4c6-36cd7fdee288.png)

-The players gameboard and computers game board will be updated with the last guesses.
-They will help the player to narrow down where vessels are located, if they hit the computers vessel they will know the areas around to attack and also let the player know how close the computer is to sinking their fleet.
+The players gameboard and computers gameboard will be updated with the last guesses.
+This will help the player to narrow down where vessels are located, if they hit the computers vessel they will know the areas around to attack and will also know how close the computer is to sinking their fleet.

 ![player board with computer guess](https://user-images.githubusercontent.com/79532281/162620794-423d54ac-062c-4424-90f4-6ef41ffec327.png)